ibm-cloud-docs/cloud-native-journey/roks-on-vpc/cloud-native-roks-onboarding-3-provision-cluster.md

 ## Overview
 {: #cloud-native-roks-provision-cluster-overview}

-Provisioning of a standard IKS cluster on VPC can be accomplished via the IBM Cloud Portal User Interface, IBM Cloud CLI, or via Terraform.
+Provisioning of a standard ROKS cluster on VPC can be accomplished via the IBM Cloud Portal User Interface, IBM Cloud CLI, or via Terraform.

 If you are brand new to {{site.data.keyword.Bluemix_notm}}, a [video](https://www.youtube.com/watch?v=MPPAitYizkk) showing how to use {{site.data.keyword.Bluemix_notm}} UI to create a Kubernetes cluster may be a good first step to orient yourself around some of the concepts.
 However, as you start to create multiple clusters and want to leverage consistent repeatable patterns, you'll find Terraform automation to be more efficient.
 {: tip}

-### Import IKS-VPC Terraform Code to Schematics
+### Import ROKS-VPC Terraform Code to Schematics
 {: #cloud-native-roks-provision-create-schematics-workspace}

 1. Login to {{site.data.keyword.Bluemix_notm}} and navigate to the IBM Schematics service as shown in the figure below: